OODIDA: On-board/Off-board Distributed Real-Time Data Analytics for Connected Vehicles: Future Work

 Security is a potential weakness of Erlang/OTP and an area that deserves paying close attention to~\cite{rodrigues2018towards}.
-As our system is deployed on a private cloud as well as clients that are located in reference vehicles, this is less of an issue for us.
-That being said, we are well-aware of that issue and intend to devote resources to code hardening.
-On that note, we also intend to makes further use of the rich Erlang/OTP ecosystem.
-While we already use Dialyzer~\cite{sagonas2005experience} for static analysis, we intend to also use the type checker Gradualizer,\footnote{Gradualizer is available at: \url{https://github.com/josefs/Gradualizer}.} which would be a good match since we already use type specification in our entire code base.
+As our system is deployed on a private cloud and executed on a virtual private network, it is less of an issue for us.
+That being said, we are aware of potential security issues and intend to devote resources to code hardening.
+We also intend to make further use of the rich Erlang/OTP ecosystem.
+While we already use Dialyzer~\cite{sagonas2005experience} for static analysis, we intend to also use the type checker Gradualizer,\footnote{Gradualizer is available at: \url{https://github.com/josefs/Gradualizer}.} which is a good match since we use type specification in our entire code base.

-\begin{acks} This research was supported by the project On-board/Off-board Distributed Data Analytics (OODIDA) in the funding program FFI: Strategic Vehicle Research and Innovation (DNR 2016-04260), which is administered by VINNOVA, the Swedish Government Agency for Innovation Systems.
-We furthermore acknowledge the help of Adrian Nilsson and Simon Smith who conducted the evaluation of OODIDA.